By Melissa McLaughlin

 Fruit of the Spirit

-If we are honest with ourselves, we can easily see we are no more capable of producing the Fruit of the Spirit on our own, than the Gifts of the Spirit.
 We cannot conjure up more love or patience by giving ourselves a pep talk, trying really hard or wishing it to be so.
 The Fruits of the Spirit are Spirit-qualities.
 The Source of these qualities is God.
 The truth is, I don’t have more love or patience to give, it’s simply not in me.
-I need God, the true Source, at work in my life, enlarging my heart and filling it with the Spirit-qualities only Jesus can give.
+I need the indwelling Holy Spirit of God at work in my life, enlarging my heart and filling it with the Spirit-qualities only Jesus can give.

 Fruits Are Grown